ArtSabintsev/Siren/.github/ISSUE_TEMPLATE.md

 ======
+Before posting an issue, please make sure your issue has not already been resolved or answered elsehwere.

+Common Issue #1:
-> "Error retrieving iOS version number as there was no data returned"
+> "Error retrieving iOS version number as there was no data returned."

-Check if your app is available in the US App Store, otherwise add the corresponding country code: https://github.com/ArtSabintsev/Siren/blob/master/Siren/Siren.swift#L198
+Check if your app is available in the US App Store, otherwise add the corresponding country code when setting up Siren: https://github.com/ArtSabintsev/Siren/blob/master/Siren/Siren.swift#L198

-Check past issues before submitting a new report ;)
+Please delete this text before submitting a new issue.

-DELETE THIS TEXT BEFORE SUBMITING A NEW ISSUE.
 ======